What is it about succulents that appeals so much? It could be their chubby little leaves, or the way they are so easy to root to get more.

 There's a wide range of tough, reliable garden plants that have the ability to withstand drought, and thrive in even the most challenging of conditions;

-Many gardeners sense a mysterious attraction to succulents of all kinds.
+Many gardeners sense a magnetic attraction to succulents of all kinds.
 You may feel the pull of their symmetry and simplicity like many others before you, and admire their toughness and resilience in conditions of poor soil, infrequent watering and neglect.

 Your garden can still look lush and inviting, even when you don’t have time to water and cater to the whims of more fussy plants.